-Asia Pacific 1942: Japanese Onslaught
+Asia Pacific 1942: Japanese Onslaught in the Pacific

-The Japanese quickly overran Allied possessions in China, Southeast Asia, and the Pacific as they moved to seize resources and secure a strategic island perimeter.
+Following Pearl Harbor, the Japanese quickly overran Allied possessions in China, Southeast Asia, and the Pacific as they moved to seize resources and secure a strategic island perimeter.
 The Americans, British, Dutch and Australians responded by forming a joint command (ABDA) in an attempt to coordinate a defense.

 16 Dec 1941 Battle of Borneo▲